Zweih/yaylog/README.md

 - filter by explicitly installed packages
 - filter by packages installed as dependencies
 - filter by packages required by specified packages
 - filter by packages that depend upon specified packages
+- filter by packages that provide specified packages
+- filter by packages that conflict with specific packages
 - filter by a specific installation date or date range
 - filter by package size or size range
 - filter by package name (substring match)